Goshido/android-vulkan/docs/data-compression.md

 ### <a id="opt-2-local-view-8-bytes">Storing local-view information in 8 bytes</a>

-_TBN_ must be rotated by _local-view_ matrix for proper shading the 3D model.
+_TBN_ must be rotated by _local-view_ matrix for proper shading of the 3D model.
 This matrix is also orthogonal and could be represented by quaternion.
 It was decided to use more precise compression such so every component of the quaternion is described by 16 bits.
 So encoding one _local-view_ matrix requires 8 bytes.
 The catch is passing this information via uniform buffers.
 Such data must be aligned by 16 byte boundary.
 The solution is to store two quaternions instead of one.
 Together they occupy 16 bytes:

 ```cpp
 struct TBN64